-Operational Resilience for Financial Services featuring a key speaker from the
+Operational Resilience for Financial Services which featured a key speaker from the

 Bank of England and an exciting line-up of

-industry experts who will be sharing their views on this topic.
+industry experts who shared their views on this topic.

 Over the last decade, financial institutions have become increasingly interested in outsourcing business activities in order to reduce costs, get access to new technologies and improve flexibility and efficiency.
 Find out more on outsourcing and third party risk management in our white paper, focusing on the EBA Guidelines and the pan-European regulation on outsourcing arrangements.